andrew/ultimate-awesome/README.md

 - [awesome-audio-visual](https://github.com/krantiparida/awesome-audio-visual) - A curated list of different papers and datasets in various areas of audio-visual processing.
 - [awesome-material](https://github.com/sachin1092/awesome-material) - A curated list of Google's material design libraries for different frameworks.
 - [awesome-diversity](https://github.com/folkswhocode/awesome-diversity) - A curated list of amazingly awesome articles, websites and resources about diversity in technology.
+- [awesome-computational-social-science](https://github.com/gesiscss/awesome-computational-social-science) - A list of awesome resources for Computational Social Science.
 - [awesome-github](https://github.com/Kikobeats/awesome-github) - An exquisite list of awesome :octocat: secrets.
 - [awesome-knowledge-management](https://github.com/brettkromkamp/awesome-knowledge-management) - A curated list of amazingly awesome articles, people, applications, software libraries and projects related to the knowledge management space.
 - [awesome-telco](https://github.com/ravens/awesome-telco) - A curated list of telco resources and projects.